Ulster University at Coleraine: Campus

 The campus is situated on 300 acre of parklands with landscaped grounds that include tranquil garden areas and a well-developed arboretum.
 Within this most attractive landscape lie up-to-date, custom-built facilities for teaching, learning and research.
 These core activities are supported by extensive residential, catering, sporting and cultural facilities, including the Riverside Theatre, Coleraine, the third-largest professionally built theatre in Northern Ireland.
 The current Provost is Professor Karise Hutchinson.

 The campus currently has over 5,050 students (undergraduate and postgraduate, and full-time and part-time) and around 1,300 employees, making it by far the largest economic and institutional entity in the north of the province.

-Portrush site

-The Portrush site was closed in 2008, and the School of Hotel, Leisure and Tourism (formerly "Northern Ireland Hotel and Catering College") was relocated to both the Coleraine & Belfast campus.